netzpirat/radiant-dav-extension/README.markdown

 ### [Paperclipped](git://github.com/kbingman/paperclipped.git)

 Paperclipped assets can be uploaded, replaced, downloaded and deleted.
+Also page attachments will be showed in a separate assets folder within each page.

 Todo
 ----